fedidat/HexoSite/source/_posts/70-vps-setup.md

 * Pay as you go: If you think you will want to scale up your side project instead of just having a sandbox, you can go for platforms such as AWS EC2 or Google Compute Engine.

 * Virtual Private Server: If all you want is a small sandbox, you should be fine with a shared VM.
 There are several options here:
-    * Baremetal: These are not exactly VPSes, I am referring to extremely cheap dedicated servers, such as Scaleway or OVH for as low as 3 euros per month (and perpetually out of stock).
+    * Bare metal: These are not exactly VPSes, I am referring to extremely cheap dedicated servers, such as Scaleway or OVH for as low as 3 euros per month (and perpetually out of stock).
     * KVM: True VM, allows your to run Docker or other technologies that require to run on their own kernel.
     * OpenVZ: The truly cheap option.